OWASP/owasp-mastg/Document/0x04e-Testing-Authentication-and-Session-Management.md

 Dynamic analysis is an efficient option, as it is easy to validate whether the session timeout is working at runtime using an interception proxy.
 This is similar to test case "Testing the Logout Functionality", but we need to leave the application idle for the time required to trigger the timeout function.
 Once this condition has been launched, we need to validate that the session is effectively terminated on client and server side.

 The following steps can be applied to check if the session timeout is implemented properly.

 1. Log into the application.
 2. Perform a couple of operations that require authentication inside the application.
 3. Leave the application idle until the session expires (for testing purposes, a reasonable timeout can be configured, and amended later in the final version)

 Resend one of the operations executed in step 2 using an interception proxy, for example with Burp Repeater.
 The purpose of this is to send to the server a request with the session ID that has been invalidated when the session has expired.

 If session timeout has been correctly configured on the server side, either an error message or redirect to the login page will be sent back to the client.
 On the other hand, if you have the same response you had in step 2, then, this session is still valid, which means that the session timeout is not configured correctly.
 More information can also be found in the OWASP Web Testing Guide ([OTG-SESS-007](https://www.owasp.org/index.php/Test_Session_Timeout_(OTG-SESS-007) "OWASP Web Application Test Guide (OTG-SESS-007)")).

-#### Remediation

-Most of the frameworks have a parameter to configure the session timeout.
-This parameter should be set accordingly to the best practices specified of the documentation of the framework.
-The best practice timeout setting may vary between 10 minutes to two hours, depending on the sensitivity of your application and the use case of it.

 #### References